geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 GetCapabilities
 ^^^^^^^^^^^^^^^

-The GetCapabilites document provides informations on the service, along with layer description, both in german and french.
+The GetCapabilites document provides informations about the service, along with layer description, both in german and french.

 http://api3.geo.admin.ch/rest/services/api/1.0.0/WMTSCapabilities.xml